Numigi/lucina/README.md

 This repository is used as a CDN to provide images for third-party applications, email signatures and social network templates.

 # Naming convention
-Photos files are using `name.surname` as their filenames for a unique identifier.
+Photos files are using `firstname.lastname` as their filenames for a unique identifier.

 New photos must follow this convention.